JasonFrumkinCodes/Drupal-Developer-Resume-Builder/developer_resume/README.md

 While this is custom module is specifically tailored for a Drupal developer's resume, it can be easily addapted to fit a resume for any/all lines of work

+*NOTE: This module does not adhear to best practices for module creation, it is more of a example module for developers, and a showcase of my Drupal development skills over a wide range of Drupal specific functions and methods of achiving what is possible.

 DEPENDENCIES:
 - Bootstrap Theme - This module requires that bootstrap theme https://www.drupal.org/project/bootstrap is installed and set as default prior to install.
 If bootstrap theme is not installed the module will error with unmet dependency for the blocks placed upon module install